How to get a visa for Egypt

 How far in advance should an Egypt visa be applied for?

-Applying for an Egypt visa is recommended with sufficient advance notice.
-As a reference, processing should be initiated at least 7 days before travel, and, if possible, with a 10–15-day buffer, as issues may arise (for example, due to passport image quality or incomplete details).
-Although the response time is usually around 6 to 7 business days, it may vary depending on the case, so travel without an approved visa that is available is not recommended.
+Applying with sufficient notice is strongly recommended.
+As a reference, the application should be submitted at least 7 days before travel and, if possible, with a 10–15-day buffer, as issues may arise (for example, due to passport image quality or incomplete details).
+Although the response time is usually around 6 to 7 business days, it may vary depending on the case, so travelling without an approved visa is not recommended.

 Egypt borders Libya to the west, Sudan to the south, and Israel and the Gaza Strip to the northeast.
-In addition, it has a coastline on the Mediterranean Sea (north) and the Red Sea (east), so entry into the country may be by air, by sea, or by land.
+It also has a coastline on the Mediterranean Sea (north) and the Red Sea (east), so entry may be by air, by sea, or by land.
 In practice, the most common route for tourism is by air.

 Airports